Director, Cathedral Counseling Center

 Bill is a native of Texas, but enjoyed living in New York City where he met his wife, Lucile.
 They went on to live in Dallas, Texas, and Washington, D.C., and then moved to Atlanta in 1991.
 Bill enjoys golf, salt water fly fishing, and long walks with Lucile and the dog.
 For more information about Bill, visit his website: liminalcoachingconsulting.org.

-Bill Harkins teaches pastoral theology and counseling in the various graduate programs at Columbia Theological Seminary, and is a Priest Associate at the Episcopal Cathedral of St. Philip.
-He practices psychotherapy and marriage and family therapy at the Brookwood Center and Cathedral Counseling Center in Atlanta.
-Bill joined the faculty of CREDO as Psychological Health faculty in 2012.
-He was recently appointed to the ECUSA Commission on Impairment and Leadership.
-Bill is an Approved Supervisor in AAMFT, a Diplomate in AAPC, and holds degrees from Rhodes College (B.A.) and Vanderbilt University (M.Div., Ph.D.)
-Bill is married to Vicky, a hospital administrator, and they have two sons, Justin (30) an Environmental Attorney in Montana, and Andrew (27) a medical student at Emory University.
-He is the veteran of 39 consecutive Peachtree Road Races, and completed the Asheville Marathon in March of 2015.
+Bill Harkins is in his 20th year teaching pastoral theology and counseling in the various graduate programs at Columbia Theological Seminary, where he co-directs the THD program in pastoral counseling (shared with Emory and ITC).
+He is a Priest Associate at the Episcopal Cathedral of St. Philip, entering his 16th year on staff.
+Bill practices psychotherapy and marriage and family therapy at the Cathedral Counseling Center in Atlanta.
+Bill joined the faculty of CREDO, a wellness program for Episcopal clergy, as Psychological Health faculty in 2012.
+In 2015 he was appointed by the Presiding Bishop to the National ECUSA Commission on Impairment and Leadership.
+Bill holds degrees from Rhodes College (B.A.) and Vanderbilt University, M.Div., Ph.D. (with honors on comprehensive exams).
+Bill and Vicky, a hospital administrator, have been married 38 years and they have two married sons, Justin (Michelle) is a 35 year-old Environmental Attorney in Montana, and Andrew (Margaret) a 32 year-old medical student at Emory University.
+They have twin grandchildren, Jack and Alice, who live in Montana.
+Bill is the veteran of 42 consecutive Peachtree Road Races, and completed the Asheville Marathon in March of 2015, his 10th full marathon.
+He enjoys trail running, sea kayaking, and wilderness adventures off the grid.

-Our lives consist of transitions of all kinds.
-Bill enjoys meeting people in the spaces within those transitions.
-Often, such times are the occasion for discernment, assessment, and change.
-Whether you are experiencing depression, grief and loss, or you are simply seeking a safe context for considering “next steps,” Bill provides a confidential, professional relationship for the journey.
-He focuses on strengths as well as challenges and seek creative, imaginative solutions.
+Bill enjoys meeting people in the spaces within life transitions, whatever the sources.
+Often, such times are the occasion for discernment, assessment, and reevaluation amidst change.
+Whether you are experiencing depression, anxiety, grief and loss, or you are simply seeking a safe context for considering “next steps,” Bill provides a confidential, professional relationship for the journey.
+He focuses on strengths as well as challenges and seeks to co-create creative, imaginative solutions.
 He respects all life contexts and spiritual orientations.
-He enjoys working with individuals, couples, and families.
+He enjoys working with individuals, couples, and families, and has extensive experience working with churches in transition, leading vestry retreats, and consulting with institutions in conflict.

 Since 2008, Jared Smiley has served a broad diversity of people across the lifespan to cultivate health and well-being.
 Jared offers psychotherapy to individuals of all ages seeking counseling for doing deep psychological work.
 Couples therapy is offered upon consultation, and group therapy is offered periodically.